-- 4. (Windows Vista, Windows Server 2008, and Windows 7 Only) Disable User Account Control (requires administrator privileges).
-By default, User Account Control is enabled for Windows Vista, Windows Server 2008, and Windows 7, but it is not appropriate for use with CXFS.
+- 4. (Windows Vista and newer) Disable User Account Control (requires administrator privileges).
+By default, User Account Control is enabled for Windows Vista and newer, but it is not appropriate for use with CXFS.
 Do the following to disable it, according to OS type: - Windows Vista or Windows Server 2008: - a.
-Using the User Accounts control panel, click the Turn User Account Control on or off link. - b.
-Uncheck the Use User Account Control (UAC) to help protect your computer check box.
+Using the User Accounts control panel, click the Turn User Account Control on or off link. - Uncheck the Use User Account Control (UAC) to help protect your computer check box.
 Press the OK button to confirm your selection. - c.
-Reboot the system to apply the changes. - Windows 7: - a.
+Reboot the system to apply the changes. - Other Windows operating systems: - a.
 Using the User Accounts control panel, select Change User Account Control Settings. - b.
 In the User Account Control Settings window, move the slider to the bottom Never notify setting.
 Click OK. - c.
 Reboot the system to apply the changes - 5.
 Transfer the client software that was downloaded onto a server-capable administration node during its installation procedure using ftp, rcp, or scp.
 The location of the Windows installation program on the server will be as follows: